aces/Loris/modules/genomic_browser/README.md

 ## Purpose

-The Genomic Growser module is intended to allow users to visualize the results of already analyzed genetic tests cross-linked with behavioural and imaging candidate data.
+The Genomic Browser module is intended to allow users to visualize the results of already analyzed genetic tests cross-linked with behavioural and imaging candidate data.